 One of the main attractions of colored gemstones is, of course, color.
 The most valuable colored stones are those with vivid and intense color, such as ruby, emerald and sapphire.
 However, sometimes a jewelry design calls for a white or colorless gem.
 When diamond is not practical or cost-effective for the design, the colored gemstone world offers a number of interesting white alternatives.

 When small pieces are needed for side stones, the most popular melee is white sapphire.
 With its excellent hardness (9 on the Mohs scale) and high refractive index, sapphire can be an acceptable substitute for diamond.
 It can usually be found in sizes ranging from 2 mm, in both round and square shapes.

 White zircon is a brilliant gem with a high refractive index.
 Before the introduction of diamond simulants like cubic zirconia, white zircon was often used as a diamond replacement.
 Though not quite as hard as sapphire, white zircon is more affordable.
 The same is true for white topaz.
-When a white gemstone is needed in a large size -- over 5 carats -- topaz is the obvious choice.
-White topaz can often be found at prices under $10 a carat, even in sizes over 10 carats.
+When a white gemstone is needed in a large size - over 5 carats - topaz is the obvious choice.
+White topaz can often be found at prices under $10 per carat, even in stones weighing over 10 carats.

 - First Published: March-22-2010

 Reproduction (text or graphics) without the express written consent of GemSelect.com (SETT Company Ltd.) is strictly prohibited.